zm1990s/dify-docs/en/web-application/text-generator.md

 If you need to export the generated content, you can click the download "button" in the upper right corner to export as a `csv` file.

+**Note:** The encoding of the uploaded `csv` file must be `Unicode` encoding.
+Otherwise, the result will fail.
+Solution: When exporting to a `csv` file with Excel, WPS, etc., select `Unicode` for encoding.

 ### Save run results

 Click the "Save" button below the generated results to save the running results.
 In the "Saved" tab, you can see all saved content.